-the time attached to a piece of data (feature, image, and so on).
-The time stamp could be a single instant or a time interval.
+The time attached to a piece of data (feature, image, and so on).
+The time stamp can be a single instant or a time interval.

-the period of the time represented by the time slider bar.
+The period of time represented by the time slider bar.